How anarchy works for shale oil

 In time (and we are not talking decades here) enough shale in the US will be so cheap to produce that the transportation penalty of getting it there will not be worth it anymore.
 That kills the biggest energy consumer as a market for most oil producers as even if they can get it out of the ground cheaper, they won’t be able to bridge the transport gap.

-Those shale producers are living under constant duress, so they stay slim and aggressive, no way to relent.
+Those shale producers are living under constant duress, so they stay slim and aggressive, with no way to relent.
 This comes coupled with serving a local market that they know better than the back of their hands.

 And the journey is far from being over.
 Reserves are less important by the day – abilities to thrive in a mad world with shifting conditions is getting you into business again.